jaclyn-k/bios-611-project/README.md

 NYC Housing Data Analysis
 ==========================
+Welcome to my term project for BIOS 611.
+In this project, I am exploring social determinants of health variables from an NYC Housing dataset broken down by boro and sub-boro.
+Here are the steps to get started working with this project:

-In order to run this project, first you must build the docker container:
+1. Visit the terminal and build the docker container:

 ```
 docker build . -t nychousing
 ```

-Start an Rstudio session in any browser by running this code in  terminal:
+2. Initialize an Rstudio session by visitng the terminal and running this code:

 ```
 docker run -e PASSWORD=yourpassword \